elusivecodes/fQuery/README.md

 **Toggle Class**

-Toggle a class or classes for each element.
+Toggle a class or classes for each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `classes` is an array of classes, or a space seperated string of class names.

 ```javascript